Liliana Lovell: Coyote Ugly Saloon

+Lovell left to start her own bar with partner and now-husband Tony Piccirillo.
+They leased a failed Italian eatery across the street from the Village Idiot and opened the Coyote Ugly Saloon on January 27, 1993.
+Modeled after the Village Idiot, Coyote Ugly was one of the original cowboy bars in East Village.
+Others, like Doc Holliday's, and Yogi's, soon followed.

 The Coyote Ugly Saloon was a popular local bar from 1993 to 1997.
-In 1997, the bar was propelled into the national spotlight when former bartender Elizabeth Gilbert wrote of her experiences in a story for Gentlemen's Quarterly magazine, "The Muse of the Coyote Ugly Saloon."
-In the article, she described Lovell's idea of a Coyote bartender:
+In 1997, the bar was propelled into the national spotlight when former bartender Elizabeth Gilbert wrote of her experiences in a story for GQ magazine, "The Muse of the Coyote Ugly Saloon."
+In it, she described Lovell's idea of a Coyote bartender:

 Early in my own Coyote Ugly Saloon career, I made the mistake of saying to a customer, "Here's your beer, sir."
 Lil overheard and shouted, "Don't ever call anyone in this place 'sir'!"
 So I said, "I'm terribly sorry.
 I meant to say, 'Here's your beer, douche bag.' " Lil and the customer laughed.
 And I thought, Oh, I get it, but I am a very quick study.
 Some bartenders were friendly but not relaxed, so they didn't last.
 Some bartenders were gorgeous but not sexy, so what's the point?
 Some bartenders laughed a lot but were not funny themselves, so that didn't work, either.

-She hired young women and taught them her wild routine, which included such antics as chugging alcohol, setting light to it, and then breathing fire.
-While some women were good at singing, others good at dancing, and others good at yelling, Lovell found that not all the women were talented in each of the three aspects, so she often paired women with complementary abilities.
+Lovell hired young women and taught them her wild routine, which included such antics as chugging alcohol, setting light to it, and then breathing fire.
+While some were good at singing, others good at dancing, and others good at yelling, Lovell found that not all the women were talented in each of the three aspects, so she often paired women with complementary abilities.

 Film

 Disney bought the rights to Gilbert's story and adapted it into the movie Coyote Ugly, produced by Jerry Bruckheimer.
-Coyote Ugly is a romantic comedy/drama released in August 2000.
-The film stars Piper Perabo, was directed by David McNally, written by Gina Wendkos and features a Lovell character played by Maria Bello.
+A romantic comedy/drama released in August 2000, the film was directed by David McNally, written by Gina Wendkos.
+It starred Piper Perabo and featured a Lovell character played by Maria Bello.
 The film grossed over $61 million and received mixed reviews.

-Tourists began packing the bar after the release of the movie looking for a re-creation of the experience.
+Tourists began packing Lovell's after the release of the movie looking for a re-creation of the experience.